za-gene/rpi/pico/ada/02-blink-task/README.md

 # blink

-Basic blinky sketch
+Basic blinky sketch using tasks.
+Except that I don't think it supports tasking in this version of Ada.

 ## Status

-2021-07-14	Started.
-Working
+2021-07-15	Started.

 ## See also